Episode

 .

-a cluster of long poles sticking up out of the ground with squares of plywood
+(Shots of a cluster of long poles sticking up out of the ground with squares of plywood on top, a

-elevated 20 feet off the ground, and the tops of the squares with various
+platform elevated 20 feet off the ground, and the tops of the squares with various colors and

-on them.
-Tolstoy arrives just ahead of Hugo and both teams file onto their
+shapes marked on them.
+Tolstoy arrives just ahead of Hugo and both teams file onto their mats

 .